 A bar of gold bullion can be sold locally to a mint or local buyer.

-If you have gold coin bullion, CashforGoldUSA.com is an excellent choice.
+If you have gold coin bullion, CashforGoldUSA.com is an excellent choice for selling all gold online.
 Their online gold calculator on their homepage accurately helps you estimate how much you will get for your coin, and easy steps for sending in your item, securely, for quick payment of cash.

 How and where to sell gold bullion coins